GMelencio/deepspeedyracer/README.md

-## Hackaton deepracer
+## Fitja: Hackaton deepracer
+AWS Deep Racer model for hackaton.

 ### deepracer

-This is source the code used by Falk Tandetzky during the Deepracer Championship 2019, later updated.
+This is initial source the code used by Falk Tandetzky during the Deepracer Championship 2019, later updated.
 ### See also

 Explanation of the reward function: https://medium.com/twodigits/aws-deepracer-how-to-train-a-model-in-15-minutes-3a0dca1175fb